We may collect a share of sales or other compensation from the links on this page.

 Best High Performance

-In particular, we liked how they have incorporated an adjustment system that can be locked into place to provide your temples with even more protection while you’re on the ice.
+In particular, we liked how they have incorporated an adjustment system that can be locked into place to provide your temples with even more protection while you're on the ice.
+If you are concerned about any lack of protection between the foam gaps, this helmet may be just what you're looking for.

-If you are concerned about any lack of protection in between the gaps of foam, this helmet may be just what you’re looking for.
 It has a greater amount of protection on the gaps.
-Furthermore, they have also managed to maintain a lot of air flow to ensure that it can circulate and keep you cool.
+Furthermore, they have also managed to maintain a lot of airflow to ensure that it can circulate and keep you cool.

 Awesome Features

-- Improved temple protection available
+• Improved temple protection

-- More gap protection is included
+• More gap protection is included

 Downsides

-- The VN foam liner can make the helmet feel a little uncomfortable, to begin with.
+• The VN foam liner can make the helmet feel a little uncomfortable to begin with.

 Where to buy?